 I understand that you may be thinking I’ve just saved that image from Google.
 But I haven’t, that would be a stupid, and slightly weird thing to do and here’s the proof:

 The real reason behind doing this challenge was simply to impose a large amount struggle on myself.
-That moment when I left the house, I knew I had a daunting, time consuming task on my hand that wasn’t going to be resolved unless I just kept going.
+That moment when I left the house, I knew I had a daunting, time consuming task on my hands.
+I knew I was just going to be going until that 100,000 steps had been hit.

 I genuinely feel that these days people generally have life a little bit too comfortable.
-Of course, that’s not true of everyone, but for a lot it is.
-And it’s those people who would think that they could never do a task like this, but they could.
+Of course, that’s not true of everyone, but for a lot of us it is.
+And it’s those people who would think that they could never do a task like this.
+But they could.
 They either just don’t want to, or aren’t motivated enough to try.
-This is less a physical task and more a mental one.
-It’s just putting one foot in front of the other, albeit one hundred thousand times.
+I know this sounds silly, but this was less a physical task and more a mental one.
+It’s just putting one foot in front of the other, albeit for 100,000 steps.